Digital marketing is, “the promotion of your brand through digital media,” and it’s been increasingly popular since 2000.

 As an internet user, you’ve seen it everywhere, from emails from your favorite clothing brands or blog posts that explain why you should learn to play the guitar.

 And no wonder: digital marketing has plenty of benefits like low costs, the ability to analyze performance in real-time, diversify targets, communicate directly with customers, and expand your business, among others.

 So naturally, if you have a brand, you should seriously consider digital marketing.
 These are some strategies to have in mind:

 1. Know your target audience

 This is the very first step.
-Knowing the age, likes, gender, and needs of those most likely to want your product or service helps you know how to reach them and craft messages that would appeal to them.
+Knowing the age, likes, gender, and needs of those likely to want your product or service help you know how to reach them and craft messages that would appeal to them.

 Or are your prospective clients more into books and TV shows?
 Maybe they are middle-aged men with four kids and would appreciate some discount like a family plan.

 Try to picture and build what we call your buyer persona.